hungngocphat01/NES-Arduino-Calculator/README.md

 #### 5.1.1.
 How does it work
 - The calculator receives input from the 4x4 matrix keypad, parses the tokens immediately as soon as they are sent from the keypad, and categorizes them into ``numbers`` and ``operators``.
 - The user can press ``DEL`` (``Shift`` + ``0``) key to pop the last operand/operator out of the expression, or ``=`` to start evaluating.
-- After that, the original infix expression is converted into a postfix expression and is evaluated (shunting-yard algorithm).
+- Then, the original infix expression is converted into a postfix expression and is evaluated (using shunting-yard algorithm).
-- Finally, the result is displayed on the LCD screen if there was no error reported.
+- Finally, the result is displayed on the LCD screen if there is no error.

 #### 5.1.2.
 Output
-- Evaluation result if there was no error reported.
+- Evaluation result if there is no error.
-- Error message if there was at least one error occured:
+- Error message if there is least one error occured:
   - Math Error: divided by 0, or sqrt of negative number.
   - Syntax Error: for instance
     ```